 When Is the Best Time

-Cinque Terre located south of Genua between Levanto and Porto Venere at the Ligurian Sea.
+Cinque Terre is located south of Genua between Levanto and Porto Venere at the Ligurian Sea.
 It is the smallest and one of the most popular National Parks in Italy, with an estimated 2.5 million visitors annually.
-There are plans to limit the number of tourists and manage the tourist flows in the future time to prevent the villages to get overcrowded any longer.
+Many day visitors come either by cruise ship from La Spezia or from Genua.
+There were plans to limit the number of tourists and manage the tourist flows in the future time to prevent the villages from over-tourism.
+Luckily, they decided a World Heritage Side belongs to everybody.
+Continue reading for more details.

 Monterosso al Mare; trailhead to Vernazza